 More information about the Centre of Early Modern Studies here.

 Departmental Assistantships - applications for 2022 now open

 The Department of History, Mary Immaculate College, is now accepting applications from potential research MA/PhD students for a funded Departmental Assistantship in History beginning in September 2021.
 Further information available here.

 Limerick History Research Seminars, 2021–2022

-The Limerick History Research Seminar Series, which is organised annually by the Departments of History at Mary Immaculate College and the University of Limerick, takes place at MIC in 2019-2020.
+The Limerick History Research Seminar Series, which is organised annually by the Departments of History at Mary Immaculate College and the University of Limerick, took place at MIC in 2019-2020.

 - Subject Overview